-I am a research assistant working within the NEUROSEC team at the Department of Psychiatry, as well as the Wellcome Centre for Ethics and Humanities.
+I am a DPhil student working within the NEUROSEC team at the Department of Psychiatry, as well as the Wellcome Centre for Ethics and Humanities.

-My current research within the department is best characterised as ‘empirical ethics’: using both normative theorising and psychological and sociological data to better understand the nature of morality.
-For example, as part of the BeGOOD project’s ‘digital diaries’ study, I am supporting the development of new methodologies to explore how adolescents experience morality on a day-to-day basis.
+I originally joined the team to undertake research that is best characterised as ‘empirical ethics’: using both normative theorising and psychological and sociological data to better understand the nature of morality.
+For example, as part of the BeGOOD project’s ‘digital diaries’ study, I supported the development of new methodologies to explore how adolescents experience morality on a day-to-day basis.

 Before joining the department, I worked at The Beckley Foundation, supporting psychedelic science studies with university partners.
 I continue to research scientific, bioethical, and policy aspects of psychedelic therapy as a Visiting Associate at King’s College London’s Centre for Affective Disorders.

-I completed my undergraduate degree in Philosophy, Politics and Economics at Balliol College, before continuing to graduate study in Philosophy of Mind and Cognitive Neuroscience at Sheffield and UCL.
+I completed my undergraduate degree in Philosophy, Politics and Economics at Balliol College, before continuing to graduate study in Philosophy of Mind, Cognitive Neuroscience and Buddhist Studies.

 A potential role for psilocybin in the treatment of obsessive-compulsive disorder